Metaswitch/clearwater-readthedocs/Backups.md

 *   the periodic automated local backup behavior
 *   how to restore from a backup.

+Note that if your Clearwater deployment is [integrated with an external HSS](https://github.com/Metaswitch/clearwater-docs/wiki/External-HSS-Integration), the HSS is the master of ellis and homestead's data, and those nodes do not need to be backed up.
+However, homer's data still needs to be backed up.

 ## Listing Backups

 The process for listing backups varies between ellis, homestead and homer.